conda/conda-docs/docs/source/help-support.rst

 including `archived announcements
 <http://us13.campaign-archive1.com/home/?u=28f85eefa68de727efcbd93f9&id=cb4ca49e7d>`_.

-Upon clicking the "Consent and Subscribe" button, you will receive and email that contains a link to confirm your subscription.
+Upon clicking the "Consent and Subscribe" button, you will receive an email that contains a link to confirm your subscription.
 You must click this link to activate your subscription.
 You can opt-out at any time by clicking the "Unsubscribe" link included in any email we send through this announcement list, or by contacting